The Guide to How Anxiety Works: Using Neuroscience to Explain Anxiety

 • Is he ignoring you now?

-What makes you come to these scary conclusions based on 5 simple words?
+What makes you come to these scary conclusions based on five simple words?

-These thoughts get the attention of the amygdala which sees the current situation as threatening (fear of being abandoned or betrayed) and starts the stress response – which turns into anxiety and if it continues, panic.
+These thoughts get the amygdala's attention, which sees the current situation as threatening (fear of being abandoned or betrayed) and starts the stress response – which turns into anxiety and, if it continues, panic.

 Let’s try a different example: